The Windlestone Foundation

 • Heritage preservation and rural development appear to be particular areas of interest

-• Organizations should make initial contact via email or phone to discuss alignment before submitting formal requests
+• Organisations should make initial contact via email or phone to discuss alignment before submitting formal requests

-• The foundation's connection to Windlestone Hall and its restoration may indicate particular interest in heritage-focused projects
+• The foundation's connection to the historic Windlestone Hall estate may indicate particular interest in heritage-focused projects

 Similar Funders